31 May Purchasing a Vehicle through your business

 When calculating whether you have exceeded 10,000 business miles, therefore having to use the 25p rate, you need to look at the business mileage done in the 12 months from 6 April to 5 April of each year.
 The mileage clock starts again on 6 April each year.

 The mileage rate for a motorcycle is 24p per mile for all business miles travelled.

-If the limited company pays more than the approved mileage rates as shown above, tax and NI will need to paid on the excess as this will be classed as income.
+If the limited company pays more than the approved mileage rates, as shown above, tax and NI will need to pay on the excess as this will be classed as income.
 Only excess mileage paid will be shown on the form P11D, with the relevant tax due being calculated on the preparation of your tax return.

 Purchasing a car through your limited company

 The tax treatment of the purchase costs depends on how the vehicle is financed.
-If a loan is taken out to purchase the vehicle or the vehicle is purchased on Hire Purchase, only the interest payments are an allowable company expense.
-Your company is also able to claim Capital Allowances to gain relief for the cost of the vehicle , which reduce the company’s taxable profit.
+If a loan is taken out to purchase the vehicle or the vehicle is purchased on Hire Purchase.
+Then only the interest payments are an allowable company expense.
+Your company is also able to claim Capital Allowances to gain relief for the cost of the vehicle, which reduces the company’s taxable profit.

-The Capital Allowance available for cars is dependent on the CO2 emission levels as follows (see section below for vans):
+The Capital Allowance available for cars is dependent on the CO2 emission levels as follows.
+See the section below for vans.

 - Vehicles with CO2 emissions of 130g/km ( 2012/13 160g/km) or below are entitled to an annual 18% allowance.